soto-project/soto-vapor-test/README.md

 ### Testing the app

 The app runs on port 8080.
-Bring up a web browser and enter `localhost:8080` and it should display the text "It works!".
-If you enter `localhost:8080/s3` it will display a list of your S3 buckets.
-If you enter `localhost:8080/s3/<bucket-name>` it will display all the objects in the specified bucket and finally if you enter `localhost:8080/s3/<bucket-name>/<file-name>` it will display details about the specified file.
-If you are running this on a public network please don't leave it running as you exposing the contents of all your S3 buckets to the world.
+- Bring up a web browser and enter `localhost:8080` and it should display the text "It works!".
+- If you enter `localhost:8080/s3` it will display a list of your S3 buckets.
+- If you enter `localhost:8080/s3/<bucket-name>` it will display all the objects in the specified bucket
+- And finally if you enter `localhost:8080/s3/<bucket-name>/<file-name>` it will display details about the specified file.

+If you are running this on a public network please don't leave it running as you are exposing the contents of all your S3 buckets to the world.

 ### Publishing your docker container